 Elisabeth Elliot

 This book is one I come back to over and over again.
 It's a collection of essays on all kinds of different topics - usually practical life advice for the Christian woman.
 I'm so grateful for the wisdom of Elisabeth Elliot in my own life - she's grounded in Scripture and not ashamed of it!
+And her blunt, matter-of-fact writing style is my very favorite.
+Tell it like it is!

 These books are FABULOUS to listen to as audiobooks!
 If you're on-the-go too often to sit down and read a book, listening to one of these books is an easy substitute!
 (And yes, listening to an audiobook totally counts as reading a book!)